seedplugins/wp-link-status/readme.txt

 Once started, you can see results inmediately without having to wait for the scan to be completed.
 You can access to the results page doing a click in the scan name, or clicking the "Show results" link from the scan actions row.

-The crawler results page shows all links detected according to the scan configuration, allowing basic filtering options.
+The crawler results page shows all links checked according to the scan configuration, allowing basic filtering options.

 You can read a detailed user guide and the documentation from the plugin page: